ucsd-cse151a-ss25/ucsd-cse151a-ss25.github.io/src/index.md

 - For an original score of **0** or **1**, you can raise your score to **2** (but not to **3**)
 - For an original score of **2**, you can raise your score to **3**

-This is also the only late policy for lab reports.
+This is also the only late policy for homework.
 Unsubmitted reports are initially assigned a **0**, and can get a maximum of **2** points on resubmission.
 One homework will be dropped.
 This is the only policy for excused homework regardless of the reason.

 ### Skill Assessments